 Otherwise, the PCF shall process the received service information according the operator policy and may decide whether the HTTP request message is accepted or not.

-If the updated service information is not acceptable (e.g. the subscribed guaranteed bandwidth for a particular user is exceeded), the PCF shall include in an HTTP "403 Forbidden" response message the "cause" attribute set to "REQUESTED_SERVICE_NOT_AUTHORIZED".
+If the updated service information is not acceptable (e.g. the subscribed guaranteed bandwidth for a particular user is exceeded or the authorized data rate in that slice for the UE is exceeded), the PCF shall include in an HTTP "403 Forbidden" response message the "cause" attribute set to "REQUESTED_SERVICE_NOT_AUTHORIZED".